Offline Reinforcement Learning with Generative Trajectory Policies: Experimental Results

 \textbf{Results and Analysis.} Table \ref{tab:ac-results} demonstrates that GTP sets a new state-of-the-art for generative policies in offline RL.
 On the Gym tasks, our method achieves the highest average return (89.0), outperforming the previous best, D-QL (87.9).
 The gains are even more pronounced in the challenging AntMaze suite, where GTP (80.6) significantly surpasses both Diffusion-QL (69.6) and QGPO (78.3).
 Notably, on the \texttt{antmaze-umaze} task, our method achieves a perfect score of 100.0.
-These results provide strong evidence that our principled, advantage-weighted learning objective successfully leverages the critic's signal to guide the powerful generative policy beyond simple imitation, enabling robust and effective policy improvement.
+These results show that our advantage-weighted learning objective effectively drives policy improvement using critic signals.